-Normal output depends on which type of stoma you have: colostomy, ileostomy or urostomy.
-Like all output, it can depend on diet, liquid intake etc. For all types of stoma, it is important to drink plenty of fluids, about 6 cups of liquid a day (8-10 if you have an ileostomy).
-This will help keep your output stable and healthy.
+Output will depend mainly on which type of stoma you have: colostomy, ileostomy or urostomy.
+Like all output, it can also be affected by diet, liquid intake etc. For all types of stoma, it is important to drink plenty of fluids, about 6 cups of liquid a day (8-10 if you have an ileostomy).
+This will help keep your digestive and urinary systems happy and healthy.

 Normal output for a colostomy

-However, if the waste is very liquid (and therefore in greater quantities), some colostomates wear a drainable stoma bag fastened shut at the bottom.
+However, if the waste is looser (and therefore in greater quantities), some colostomates wear a drainable stoma bag fastened shut at the bottom.
 The bag can be unfastened and emptied as often as necessary.

 If you have just had surgery, it may take a few days for the bowel to start functioning normally again.
-Passing wind or flatus is the first sign that it is starting to work again.
-Faeces can be quite fluid in the post-operative period, but should become thicker as your bowel recovers.
+Passing wind is the first sign that it is starting to work again.
+Faeces can be quite loose in the post-operative period, but should become thicker as your bowel recovers.

-It's important to get into the habit of drinking plenty of fluids and gradually introducing fruit, vegetables and other high fibre foods into your diet.
-You can still get constipation with a colostomy.
-If constipation persists, it may be helpful to take a mild laxative.
-If you are in any doubt, ask your stoma nurse.
-You should also consult your stoma nurse if you experience no faeces going into the stoma bag, associated with severe pain, as this may be a sign of blockage.
+It's important to get into the habit of drinking plenty of fluids and gradually introducing fruit, vegetables and other high fibre foods into your diet, as you can still get constipation with a colostomy.
+If constipation persists, it may be helpful to take a mild laxative, but it is advisable to consult your stoma nurse or GP first.
+You should also seek medical advice if you experience no output coupled with severe pain, as this may be a sign of blockage.

 Normal output for an ileostomy

 After bowel surgery output may be very loose.
-Over time, the small bowel gradually adapts and your stoma output should thicken up (to a porridge-like consistency) and reduce to around 400-800ml per 24 hours.
-People with ileostomies wear drainable stoma bags, which are fastened shut at the bottom and can be unfastened and emptied as often as necessary during the day.
+Over time, the small bowel gradually adapts and absorbs more water so your stoma output should thicken up (to a porridge-like consistency) and reduce to around 400-800ml per 24 hours.
+Ileostomates wear drainable stoma bags, which are fastened shut at the bottom and can be unfastened and emptied as often as necessary during the day.

 Make sure you eat regularly as this helps to regulate stoma function.
 Occasionally, some people have continuing problems with stool frequency or consistency in which case you may need to take medication to control it.

 You may find the output becomes very watery.
-Should this persist, or if you need to empty your stoma bag very frequently, you may need tablets to thicken the output, and/or special thickening agents such as Morform to put in the bag.
+Should this persist, or if you need to empty your stoma bag very frequently, you may like to try tablets to thicken the output, and/or special thickening agents such as Morform to put in the bag.
 You should always ask for advice from your stoma nurse or doctor first.
-If the watery output is accompanied by abdominal pain, nausea or vomiting you should seek medical advice straight away.
+If the watery output is accompanied by abdominal pain, nausea or vomiting you should seek medical advice immediately.